Kallirroi/personalwebsite/content/blog/thesis/index.md

 ---
 title: internet as an object
 date: "2015-05-06T23:46:37.121Z"
-description: MIT Media Lab thesis
+description: My graduate thesis at the MIT Media Lab, exploring the question of decentralization and design.
 index: 0
 tag: project
 ---